Home / Prince Discography / Prince Albums / Purple Rain

 Thirty years later, there’s nothing remotely close.

-The first album jointly credited to Prince and The Revolution, Purple Rain is also the soundtrack to the movie and has since remained one of the most successful albums of music history, selling over 14 million copies in the US and 6 million elsewhere.
+The debut album jointly credited to Prince and The Revolution, Purple Rain is the soundtrack to the accompanying movie and has since remained one of the most successful albums in music history, selling over 14 million copies in the US and 6 million elsewhere.

 Prince and the Revolution | Purple Rain